 BRYCE DESSNER is one of the most sought-after composers of his generation, with a rapidly expanding catalog of works commissioned by leading ensembles.
 Known to many as a guitarist with The National, he is also active as a curator – a vital force in the flourishing realm of new creative music.
 His orchestral, chamber, and vocal compositions have been commissioned by the Los Angeles Philharmonic, Kronos Quartet, BAM Next Wave Festival, Barbican Centre, Edinburgh International Festival, Sydney Festival, eighth blackbird, Sō Percussion, New York City Ballet, and many others.

-TRIPTYCH (Eyes of One on Another)
+Triptych (Eyes of One On Another)

-March 5, 2019 – LA Phil, Disney Hall, Los Angeles, CA (World Premiere, Concert Version)
+March 5, 2019 LA Phil, Disney Hall, Los Angeles, CA (CONCERT PREMIERE)

-March 16-17, 2019 – University Musical Society, Ann Arbor, MI (World Premiere, Theatrical Version)
+March 16-17, 2019 University Musical Society @ Power Center, University of Michigan, Ann Arbor, MI (WORLD PREMIERE)